Man resting in the gym after a workout, focusing on achieving his fitness goals

 Start slow and build from there.

-For example, if your ultimate goal is running a marathon, I’d recommend beginning with shorter runs and gradually increasing your stamina.
+For example, if your ultimate goal is to run a marathon, I will recommend beginning with shorter runs and gradually increasing your stamina.

 Achievable goals keep you motivated, reduce the risk of injury, and make your fitness routine sustainable in the long run.

-Celebrating small wins along the way also keeps your spirits high and pushes you forward.
+Celebrating small wins along the way also keeps your spirits high and helps push you forward.

 Prioritizing Health Over Aesthetics